 At MOP we agree that this matter deserves very close consideration.

-Online advertising markets operate without adequate supervision because they are automated, operating in real time without any human intervention necessary – the activity is just too complicated and huge for the human factor to be worked in effectively.
+It’s increasingly clear that online advertising markets operate without adequate supervision because they are automated, operating in real time without any human intervention necessary – the activity is just too complicated and huge for the human factor to be worked in effectively.

 As American commentator Bob Hoffman put it:

-“You you can’t make this shit up.
+“You can’t make this shit up.
 Anyone who’s not comatose knows that in the insane world of “adtech” and “programmatic buying” (in which computers buy ad space from other computers) all kinds of wonderful opportunities for corruption, fraud, and appalling awfulness exist.

 Let me repeat what I’ve said so many times.
 Online advertisers…